From the TSA to the CISA/FBI to the White House – ransomware is front-of-mind in Washington these days

 The reason?
 The US government is essentially confirming what OT security professionals have been claiming for some time: IT and OT security are interdependent (and in many cases convergent), and only a holistic and proactive approach can keep industrial and critical infrastructure secure.

-There is a growing realization that securing the Operational Technology networks that control industry and infrastructure demands a different type of industrial cybersecurity approach.
+There is a growing realization that securing the Operational Technology networks that control industry and infrastructure demands a different type of OT cybersecurity approach.
 Both governments and industrial/critical infrastructure operators are becoming aware of the need for attack mitigation tools that were designed and built from the ground up for OT ecosystems - with operational processes and business continuity as their number one priority.

 OTORIO offers an automated Security Assessment - OTORIO Spotlight.
 The Security Assessment is a short yet powerful offline process - with zero interference to your operational environment.
 Data from your systems is collected and analyzed using automated tools provided by OTORIO.
 The end result is a comprehensive view of risks, exposures and vulnerabilities, along with a clear and feasible risk mitigation plan – all prioritized according to the potential impact of each risk to your business.
 The Spotlight risk assessment can dramatically speed the process of addressing the new TSA Directive requirements, to which Critical Infrastructure owners are required to act immediately and report back to CISA by June 28th.